troyraen/PGB_testing/_avro2BQ/main.md

     if isinstance(field['type'],list):

         try:
-            if field['default'] is None:
-                new_types = field['type'][::-1]
+            if field['default'] is None: # default is None -> reverse the list new_types = field['type'][::-1]
-            else: # default is something other than null new_types = field['type']
+            else: # default is something other than null -> leave list unchanged new_types = field['type']
-        except KeyError: # if default doesn't exist, reverse the list new_types = field['type'][::-1]
+        except KeyError: # default not specified -> reverse the list new_types = field['type'][::-1]

         field['type'] = new_types